devhawala/dodo/readme.md

 The sample Windows batch file is: `run-netspy.cmd`

 This program has no command line parameters and connects to port 3333 on `localhost`.

+#### FsUtil

+The `FsUtil` program allows to list the contents of a Dodo file service volume and to copy files between the local file system and a file service volume.
+FsUtil accesses manipulates the volume directly on the local file system, so no XNS login is required.

+The `main`-class for FsUtil is:

+	dev.hawala.xns.FsUtil

+and is started with:

+`java -cp dodoserver-and-nethub.jar dev.hawala.xns.FsUtil` _parameters_

+The sample Windows batch file is: `fsutil.cmd`

+FsUtil has the following command line options:

+- `fsutil`&nbsp;&nbsp;_volume_&nbsp;&nbsp;&nbsp;_path-to-folder_&nbsp;&nbsp;`ls` [`-r`]
+- `fsutil`&nbsp;&nbsp;_volume_&nbsp;&nbsp;&nbsp;_path-to-folder_&nbsp;&nbsp;`dump` [`-r`]
+- `fsutil`&nbsp;&nbsp;_volume_&nbsp;&nbsp;&nbsp;_path-to-folder_&nbsp;&nbsp;`export` [`-r`]
+- `fsutil`&nbsp;&nbsp;_volume_&nbsp;&nbsp;&nbsp;_path-to-folder_&nbsp;&nbsp;`import` _src1_ [_src2_ ...]

+The _volume_ argument specifies the directory for the file service volume in the local file system.

+The _path-to-folder_ argument specifies the folder in the volume to work with and must be given from the volume root, i.e. starting with the file drawer name.
+The folder or file versions (e.g. _folder-name_`;1`) are optional and need only to be specified for items having a different version than `1`.

+FsUtil has the following subcommands:

+- `ls`
+do a terse list of the folder content to stdout, having one line per item with creation date, item type, size in bytes and item name with version; it `-r` is given, the subfolder hierarchy is also issued, with each folder level indented.

+- `dump`
+do a verbose list of the folder content (navigating the subfolder hierarchy if `-r` is given), writing 3 lines with the following item attributes:
+    - full path to the item
+    - file-id, name, version, creation time, type, checksum, data-site, stored-size
+    - byte-size, created-by, read-by, modified-by

+- `export`
+copy all file items from the specified folder to the current directory in the local file system; if `-r`is given, the folder hierarchy below the specified folder will be included and a corresponding directory structure is created; care should be taken if items appear in multiple versions, as files with same name will overwrite (only the last exported version will persist) and folder content will be merged.

+- `import`
+copy the items _src1_, _src2_, ... from the local file system into the volume folder; if a directory is given, a folder is created for the directory and the items in the directory are (recursively) imported to this folder.

+**Remark**: as only one program at a time can work with a volume directory to prevent data loss in the Dodo file service volume, `FsUtil` can only be used if no Dodo server instance is running a file service on the volume.

+**Examples**:

+List the files in folder `test/vp-documents` of the file service volume directory `../dodo-services/vol-fs1`:

+	fsutil ../dodo-services/vol-fs1 test/vp-documents ls

+Import all files in the local directoy `old-docs` into the folder `test/vp-documents` of the file service volume directory `../dodo-services/vol-fs1`, creating a new subfolder `old-docs`:

+	fsutil ../dodo-services/vol-fs1 test/vp-documents import old-docs

+Export all files in the folder `test/vp-documents/archive` including all subfolders of the same volume to the current directory:

+	fsutil ../dodo-services/vol-fs1 test/vp-documents/archive export -r

 ### Environments known to work